EK14/EK14/README.md

 ## Hi there 👋
-I'm Elina from Russia, here are some of my projects made for my university courses and just for fun.
+I'm Elina from Russia, here are some of my projects made for my university classes and just for fun.

 Skills: C++ / C / Python